neokt/neokt.github.io/_posts/2017-02-13-topic-modeling-online-petitions.md

 It was also interesting that the topics revealed layered nuances - several topics appeared for government and education, but were separable by their content.
 For example, I labeled a topic “Education - Teaching” and another topic “Education - School Administration”; the former contained words such as “teacher” and “learning”, and the latter contained words such as “district” and “principal”.

-Finally, there were some amusing and frivolous topics towards the bottom of the success chart, such as [Harambe](https://www.change.org/p/nintendo-make-harambe-a-pok%C3%A9mon) and [First world problems](https://www.change.org/p/elisha-compton-let-alaina-compton-dye-her-hair-blue), which as you can imagine are generally less likely to succeed.
+Finally, there were some amusing and frivolous topics towards the bottom of the success chart, such as [Harambe](https://www.change.org/p/nintendo-make-harambe-a-pok%C3%A9mon) and [First World Problems](https://www.change.org/p/elisha-compton-let-alaina-compton-dye-her-hair-blue), which as you can imagine are generally less likely to succeed.

 In general, I found that the topics seemed to represent mostly American, rather than world interests.
 This seemed logical as change.org is a US-based site.